Pasapeb-cell/playwright-test-suite-for-application-automation-286725/README.md

   and run without cd inside the container; the WORKDIR is already set.
 - You can also use the provided helper script:
     ./scripts/build_and_run.sh

+## Running Without Docker (local environment)
+If Docker is unavailable in your environment, you can run the tests locally:

+- One-time dependency install (also triggers Playwright browsers install): npm install

+- Run tests against the external URL directly: npm run test:external
+  # or
+  E2E_BASE_URL="https://kanban-board-3.kavia.app/" ./scripts/run_playwright_local.sh

+This approach uses the same Playwright configuration and avoids any duplicated path issues during build.